soumil0702/tennis-zh/README.md

 ## Option B — GitHub Actions (runs automatically in the cloud)

 The workflow at `.github/workflows/check-slots.yml` runs the checker automatically from 01:00–16:00 Munich time (CEST), with no Mac required.
 It uses a 3-hour cron schedule, with each job running in loop mode for 3.5 hours — ensuring continuous coverage with a small overlap.
+The CHECK_INTERVAL_SECONDS is 120s

 ### 1 — Add repository secrets